MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 The port number must be positive and at most 65535.

+Boolean values can be written as on/off, yes/no or true/false.
+Case does not matter.

+Integer values are written as decimal integers.
+In particular, hexadecimals are not supported and a leading zero does not cause the value to be interpreted as an octal number.

 The query parameters, that is, **param1**, **value1**, **param2**, **value2**,
 etc., MUST also be percent-decoded, separately.
 After decoding they MUST be used as additional connection parameters as described above.
 However, the parameters